 - Installing the ISDN/GSM card or modem together with the relevant data communications driver.
-(Refer to the documentation supplied with the card or modem and follow the instructions on the screen.) - Check whether the TCP/IP protocol is installed (in the Windows Start menu under Settings Control Panel Network) or install this protocol if necessary (see chapter 3.5, page 46). - Check the installed card (in the Network Card tab). - Check whether the RAS service is installed and install if necessary (in the Services tab). - Leave the Network menu with OK.
+(Refer to the documentation supplied with the card or modem and follow the instructions on the screen.) - Check whether the TCP/IP protocol is installed (in the Windows Start menu under Settings Determined Control Panel Determined (in the Windows Start menu under Settings Determined Control Panel Determined (in the Windows Start menu under Settings Determined (in the Windows Start menu under Setti - Check the installed card (in the Network Card tab). - Check whether the RAS service is installed and install if necessary (in the Services tab). - Leave the Network menu with OK.
 The TCP/IP protocol is fixed on the dialup adaptor.
 When the installation is successfully completed, the virtual modems are listed (Settings Control Panel Modems). - Make a new entry for the connection in the directory (Program Accessories DCN).
-The telephone number must be entered under which your router accepts routing calls. - Check the directory entry (Continue Edit Entry and Modem Parameters in the Entries tab). - Only TCP/IP is to be selected as network protocol in the Server tab. - Create connection (Select). - Enter user name and password (= Partner PPP ID and PPP Password under WAN PARTNER > ADD > PPP in your router). - The connection is set up on leaving the menu by pressing OK.
+The telephone number must be entered under which your router accepts routing calls. - Check the directory entry (Continue Edit Entry and Modem Parameters in the Entries tab). - Only TCP/IP is to be selected as network protocol in the Server tab. - Create connection (Select). - Enter user name and password (= Partner PPP ID and PPP Password under WAN PARTNER ADD PPP in your router). - The connection is set up on leaving the menu by pressing OK.